Turkey's Kurdish peace process at risk amid fury over Syrian town

 "Kobani will greatly complicate a very delicate process and have a major impact on its durability, particularly as the fight for Kobani has involved fighters closely linked to the PKK."

-Erdogan has made clear that the presence of PKK fighters at the defense of Kobani is a stumbling block to helping the town.
+Erdogan has made clear that the presence of PKK fighters at the defence of Kobani is a stumbling block to helping the town.

 Last week he said he saw no difference between the PKK and Islamic State, and has said Turkey will not aid "terrorists."